Search

 Operational Disruption

 Cyberattacks can disrupt normal business operations, leading to lost revenue and productivity.
 Attackers may use malware to erase valuable information or block access to essential systems, causing significant interruptions to business activities.
-Such disruptions can result in reputational damage and fade away customer trust.
+Such disruptions can also damage reputations and diminish customer trust.

 Altered Business Practices